MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 1. The **FIM configuration** pane opens.
 In the **Workspace selection** dropdown, select the workspace where you want to store the file integrity monitoring data.
 If you want to create a new workspace, select **Create new**.

    :::image type="content" source="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-configuration.png" alt-text="Screenshot of the file integrity monitoring configuration pane." lightbox="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-configuration.png":::

-    > [!IMPORTANT]
-    > Events collected for file integrity monitoring are included in the data types eligible for the [500 MB benefit for Defender for Servers Plan 2 customers](data-ingestion-benefit.md).

 1. In the lower section of the **FIM configuration** pane, select the **Windows registry**, **Windows files**, and **Linux files** tabs to choose the files and registries you want to monitor.
 If you choose the top selection in each tab, all files and registries are monitored.
 Select **Apply** to save your changes.